 Figure 2 shows an example of this particular fraud detection architecture.
 ATM and POS machines are generally serviced by a particular acquirer (bank), with the credit or debit card that was used typically being issued by a different bank.
 The card transaction must be sent to the issuing bank for authorization, and verification that the card balance is sufficient.

 This particular fraud detection example is actually used in real life, as shown in Figure 2.
 ATM and POS machines are generally serviced by some particular bank, but the credit or debit card used was probably issued by some other bank.
 The card transaction must be sent to the issuing bank for authorization, and verification that the card balance is sufficient, and if so, the bank authorizes the transaction.

 In this case study, a bank service company operates a transaction switch that receives card transactions from the servicing banks operating the ATM or POS machines and forwards these transactions to the appropriate issuing banks.
 Upon receipt of an accept/deny message from the issuing bank, the transaction switch returns this message to the servicing bank, which then takes appropriate action to accept or deny the transaction.

 RTBI dashboards are used to bridge the gap between operational business intelligence and real-time business intelligence.
-For instance, Figure 3 shows an IT server network-monitoring dashboard, which displays not only historical information but also shows the current status of the server network.
+For instance, Figure 3 shows a monitoring dashboard, which displays not only historical information but also shows the current status of stock trading data.
 The dashboard is interesting because it performs all three business intelligence functions: strategic, operational, and tactical.

 ETL is the facility that allows data to be extracted from a source database, transformed into a common format, and loaded into a target database (the data warehouse’s database).
 Since contemporary ETL facilities are batch-oriented and run periodically, they are characterized as being offline ETL facilities.
 EAI exchanges current information between systems in an application network but provides no historical record of enterprise activity for strategic-analysis purposes.